Seascape bereavement quilt made from his amazing mother’s clothes

 My most recent pictorial quilt was a departure for me in that my customer had definite ideas of what he wanted yet gave me full rein within those restrictions.
-We had decided on a seascape.
-He preferred an abstract but allowed for a few organic shapes.
+He wanted a seascape, preferring an abstract but allowing for a few organic shapes.
 He wanted no defined picture – that is, no discernible top or bottom – but beyond that I was free to be creative.
 His mother’s clothes were mostly lovely pastels, knits, cottons, and linens, but with a smattering of almost every color one could ask for.
-I had a great time creating this piece, and after about a week or so of cutting small pieces and attaching them to my design wall, I thought this piece might well have been named “Currents,” for a definite flow had developed with the direction of the waves – almost beyond my control.

 I had started on the upper right corner of the quilt and found that sewing together curved pieces of various fabrics had its problems – a bit of puckering that couldn’t be ironed out.
 Instead of undoing my mistakes, I decided to cover it up with hanging kelp.
 (I once did the same sort of repair while constructing a miniature house and was told by a contractor that this was often their solution to problems.)